apaar97/vartalap-android/README.md

 #### Codebase

-This repository hosts the mobile (android) interface for UPCHAAR application.
-For web interface of the application, refer [this repo](https://github.com/apaar97/vartalap-web) instead.
+This repository hosts the mobile (android) interface for the application.
+For web interface, refer [this repo](https://github.com/apaar97/vartalap-web) instead.